carmnk/resources/md/test.md

 table pagination is represented by MUI's TablePagination component.
 TablePaginationProps allows you to provide an object with MUI's TablePagination Props which are directly forwareded by Rest/Spread? operator.
 See https://material-ui.com/api/table-pagination/ for MUI propertys.
 @nospec MUI component propertys
 ### \(`TableProps`\)
-table is represented by MUI's Table component.
+@remark table is represented by MUI's Table component.
 TableProps allows you to provide an object with MUI's Table Props which are directly forwareded by Rest/Spread? operator.
 See https://material-ui.com/api/table/ for MUI propertys.\
 e.g. <CTable TableProps={{size: "small", padding: "none"}}/>
 @nospec MUI component propertys
 ### \(`title`\)